 - A knowledge check at the beginning of each unit to see what the children already know

-- Provide opportunities each lesson to use the previously taught vocabulary and inform ongoing assessment of a child’s language development
+- Provide opportunities each lesson to use the previously taught vocabulary

 - Assess children at the end of the unit on how well they have learnt the new vocabulary